Catonsville Nine: Aftermath

+Brother David was killed in an auto accident on October 30, 1969 in the 28th year of his life and in his 10th year as a Christian Brother.
+Consequently, he was unable to serve his sentence.

 Tom Lewis had been sentenced to six years for a prior protest one week after Catonsville, and had three and a half years added to be served concurrently.

 Fr.
 Daniel Berrigan was convicted and sentenced to three years in prison to begin on April 9, 1970.
 According to Anke Wessels, director of Cornell's Center for Religion, Ethics, and Social Policy, "On the very day he was scheduled to begin his prison term, he left his office keys on a secretary's desk in Anabel Taylor Hall and disappeared."
 Cornell marked Berrigan's impending imprisonment by conducting a weekend-long "America Is Hard to Find" event April 17-19, 1970, which included a public appearance by the then-fugitive Berrigan before a crowd of 15,000 in Barton Hall.
 On August 11, 1970, the FBI found and arrested Berrigan at the home of William Stringfellow and Anthony Towne.
 He was released from Danbury prison in 1972.
 Lewis was released in 1971.

 The "Nine" inspired many other anti-draft and anti-military actions in the 1960s and 1970s, including the Milwaukee 14, D.C.
 9, Silver Spring 3, Chicago 8, Harrisburg 7, Camden 28.
 Participants sometimes remained at the scene to be arrested, sometimes they departed in order to avoid arrest.
 It is unknown how many persons were not drafted because of these actions.

 As of 2009 the movement had morphed into the continuing Plowshares movement with an emphasis on nuclear weapons.
 The group's actions, along with the Catonsville Nine and earlier actions, have been detailed online by Jonah House.